Charles Davis (defensive back)

 Charles Franklin Davis (born November 14, 1964) is an American football analyst.
-He is currently an analyst for NFL on CBS, working alongside Ian Eagle.
+He is currently an analyst for NFL on CBS, working alongside Andrew Catalon and Jason McCourty.
 He is also an analyst for Tennessee Titans preseason games, working alongside Dan Hellie.
 Along with Brandon Gaudin, he is the analyst for the Madden NFL series since 2017.
 He is also an analyst for the NFL Network, and has previously worked with Fox Sports, TBS, ESPN, The Golf Channel and Sun Sports (now Bally Sports Sun).